Residence is determined by either of the following tests:

 Double taxation agreements (DTAs)

 A non-resident employee may seek relief from New Zealand tax if a DTA exists between New Zealand and the country in which the employee is a tax resident.
 The following conditions will need to be met in order to obtain relief under the treaty:

-- The remuneration is paid by or on behalf of a non-resident employer.
+- the remuneration is paid by or on behalf of a non-resident employer; and

 Exemptions for new migrants

 A temporary (four year) exemption from income tax is available on certain foreign income derived by new migrants or New Zealanders who return to New Zealand after an absence of at least ten years.
 The exemption applies to people becoming resident in New Zealand on or after 1 April 2006.
 The exemption can only be granted once in a lifetime.
 Employment income from overseas employment performed while living in New Zealand and business income relating to services performed offshore is excluded.